Jackson-Miller/python-boot-camp/README.md

 Goals with this project.
 - Learn Python
 - Learn Git

+# ⚠️🚨 WARNING 🚨⚠️
+This is all a learning exercise.
+DO NOT use any code here for any reason as it is not secure.

 ### Folder Content
 - [Day 32](https://github.com/Jackson-Miller/python-boot-camp/tree/main/Day%2031) - Automated Birthday Email project